- Copywriting Services

-My freelance copywriting business is set up as an LLC (limited liability corporation) taxed like an S-corp, per the recommendation of my accountant.
+My copywriting business is set up as an LLC (limited liability corporation) taxed like an S-corp, per the recommendation of my accountant.
 This particular form of corporation helps limit my personal liability for business debts.

 With an LLC, only the assets owned in the name of the LLC are subject to the claims of business creditors, including lawsuits against the business.
 I also receive some tax advantages with this type of organization.